What is your zero point?

 Based on the above the second shot would be very close to the centre of the aiming mark.
 Saving about 6 shots and the time taken to fire them!

 Starting at your short range put up a clean card and as many shots as you need to confirm you are centred on the diagram.
-If you have to move between diagrams make sure you get your NPA reset after each move.
+If you have to move between diagrams make sure you get your NPA reset correctly after each move.

 Having zeroed your rifle make a note of the sight settings for elevation and windage.